taih304/Linux-Shell/Platforms interaction/Docker/Build docker image.md

 Image ``simple_ubuntu_docker`` now support all features like [ubuntu docker](ubuntu%20docker.md), e.g support command like ``ls``, ``cd``,...

-## Build an Ubuntu image that only print out a string
+# Build an Ubuntu image that only prints out a string

 ``Dockerfile``